jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 # Loading Conda Environments

 Conda environments are essentially directories with isolated software packages.
-We need different conda environments to run different protein design softwares.

-Each user must configure conda to be able to run from , and eventually make their own environments.
+Each user must configure conda to be able to run from their node on the cluster, and eventually setup different conda environments to run different protein design softwares.

+Type the following commands in the software directory one at a time:

-export PATH=/n/data1/hms/wyss/collins/lab/software/miniconda/bin:$PATH
+<pre> export PATH=/n/data1/hms/wyss/collins/lab/software/miniconda/bin:$PATH </pre>
+<pre> source /n/data1/hms/wyss/collins/lab/software/miniconda/etc/profile.d/conda.sh </pre>
+<pre> source ~/.bashrc </pre>

+After this step, you may need to close and relaunch the cluster on Terminal.

 # Protein Design Workflow